rtCamp/action-phpcs-code-review/README.md

 By default, pull request will be reviwed using WordPress coding and documentation standards.
 You can change the default by passing different [PHPCS Coding Standard(s)](#phpcs-coding-standards) in line `args = ["WordPress-Core,WordPress-Docs"]`.

-### Limitations

-1. This action runs only for PRs.
-It even runs on new commits pushed after a PR is created.
-2. This action doesn't run on code in the repository added before this action.
-3. This action doesn't run for code committed directly to a branch.
-We highly recommend that you disable direct commits to your main/master branch.

 ## GitHub Token Creation

 You can create [GitHub Token from here](https://github.com/settings/tokens).